 Essentially, geofencing is based on a combined effort of GPS and RFID technologies.
 Thanks to GPS, which supplies accurate location data from mobile devices, boundaries can be drawn accurately.
-Conversely, RFID also allows devices to communicate with its set virtual perimeter in real time.
+Conversely, RFID also allows devices to communicate with their set virtual perimeter in real time.
 This technology helps businesses track if people enter, remain, or leave a certain sector.

 Geofencing has found some applications across industries.
 Retail outlets can notify customers in their vicinity about special offers or discounts, while restaurants can lure in walk-ins with special deals.
 Event organizers are using it to keep their attendees updated with on-time updates.
-Even service-based businesses can utilize geofencing; for example, rfid when clients have appointments scheduled, they can be reminded to arrive on time.
+Even service-based businesses can utilize geofencing; for example, RFID, when clients have appointments scheduled, they can be reminded to arrive on time.

 Geofencing is especially helpful for small businesses.
 It allows local businesses to direct their marketing efforts to consumers who are more likely to convert into repeat customers.
 Geofencing is a cost-effective, fast method that ensures that small businesses can compete with large ones and level the playing field digitally.

 It helps businesses connect with their targeted customers in real time.
 Sending a relevant offer or information at the right time attracts customers' attention, increasing the chances of conversion.
-Personalized experiences are well received by customers, resulting in loyalty and repeat visits.
+Personalized experiences are well-received by customers, resulting in loyalty and repeat visits.

-With the strategic implementation of geofencing, our local small businesses can generate more foot-based traffic into their physical locations.
+With the strategic implementation of geofencing, our local small businesses can generate more foot-based traffic to their physical locations.
 Through targeted promotions or announcements, customers can be attracted to the surroundings to visit and discover.
 This larger volume of pedestrian traffic increases sales and provides opportunities for organic advertising via word-of-mouth.

 Geofencing provides essential information about customer behavior.
 By analyzing the data collected from these geofencing activities, businesses can also learn when most people visit a place and which products customers like.
 This allows businesses to adjust their strategies, optimize supply, and customize offers, all of which can improve their operations.